Jeffrey Rimer

 Professor’s crystal research making advances in medicine, energy

-Rimer said UH’s location attracted him to the University 13 years ago, providing the ideal spot for his research.
-“What I knew being at UH was its proximity to two resources that would really help my research, one being the Texas Medical Center is so close,” he said.
+Rimer said that UH’s location attracted him to the University 13 years ago, providing the ideal spot for his research.
+“What I knew being at UH was its proximity to two resources that would really help my research, one being that the Texas Medical Center is so close,” he said.
 “The biomedical work that I do could benefit from that close proximity.
 Then, all the companies, especially in oil and gas, being here.”

 In addition to his research, Rimer enjoys teaching and mentoring graduate students.
 In fact, he recently earned the Graduate Mentoring Award from the University.
 “That really meant a lot because that’s the most enjoyment I get personally out of the job,” he said.
-“It’s working with a lot of the young students and seeing them mature over the course of a four- or five-year project.
+“It’s working with a lot of the young students and seeing them mature over the course of a four- or five-year project."

 Endowed positions awarded to Rimer and other faculty are vital to supporting their educational and research interests.
 “The ability of the University to get outside funding to support endowments is really about two things,” Rimer said.
 “Number one, there’s prestige with that.
 To have an endowment is a point of pride for faculty.
 And it’s what can attract people to UH.
 It’s a big tool for retention, to keep people here.”